victor2410/ChIPpipe/README.md

 		--name NAME : prefix to give to output files (default is CallPeaks_macs) -h, --help 	: usage

+AnnoPeaks:

+	Call:

+		ChIPpipe AnnoPeaks -f <path/peakfile> -a <path/ChrommHMMannotationFile.bed> --peakCaller <spp|macs2> [options]

+	Required Arguments:

+		-f FILE	: full path and name of peak file
+		-a FILE	: full path and name of ChromHMM annotation file (bed file)

+	Optionnal Arguments:

+		-o OUTPUTDIRECTORY	: full path and name of directory in wich writes all output files (default create a new repositorie in the current directory)
+		--plot	: for plotting annotation results (default is off) --name NAME : prefix to give to output files (default is AnnoPeaks) -h, --help 	: usage

 ##########
 # Output #